 Using structured data enables and maximizes your chances of getting rich results.
 However, Google clarifies that having structured data does not guarantee that it will show up in search results.

-How can featured snippets and rich results be beneficial for your site?
+How can featured snippets and rich results influence your site?

-However, Ahrefs’ data shows that featured snippets can increase the number of no-click searches.
-As they already display some information that should answer the searcher’s query, clicking to read further isn’t always necessary.
+Ahrefs’ data shows that featured snippets can increase the number of no-click searches.
+They already display some information that should answer the searcher’s query, so clicking to read further isn’t always necessary.

 This can differ depending on the type of query, response, and industry.